-- Completed and passed the CSET for the credential being sought - CPR Certification - Complete 600 hours of full-time student teaching in an approved classroom(s) over 2 eight-week sessions regardless of holidays or vacation days - Students are advised not to work during their student teaching experience as it is a full-time commitment requiring 40 plus hours each week - Substitute teaching and non-sequential or unapproved placements may not be counted towards the 600 hours of required practicum - Students may be required to travel to distant school sites as assigned- specific school schedule requests or school sites may or may not be accommodated - In order to progress to the second student teaching session a minimum of 1 edTPA task must be completed and submitted

-Students are encouraged to look ahead and properly plan for the required 16 weeks of student teaching which will take place the last two terms of the program for the TCPP.

-Student teaching is rarely available during the Summer.
+- Submit proof of COVID-19 vaccination 60 days prior to the start of student teaching. - Completed and passed the CSET for the credential being sought (or obtain a waiver) - · CPR Certification - Complete 600 hours of full-time student teaching in an approved classroom(s) over 2 eight-week sessions regardless of holidays or vacation days - Students are advised not to work during their student teaching experience as it is a full-time commitment requiring 40 plus hours each week - Substitute teaching and non-sequential or unapproved placements may not be counted towards the 600 hours of required practicum - Students may be required to travel to distant school sites as assigned-specific school schedule requests or school sites may or may not be accommodated - In order to progress to the second student teaching session a minimum of 1 edTPA task must be completed and submitted - Students are encouraged to look ahead and properly plan for the required 16 weeks of student teaching - Student teaching is rarely available during the Summer.
 Students who begin the program in the fall terms and continuously enroll in two courses each term must acknowledge that student teaching may be delayed until the following fall terms due to third party teaching placements availability.
 By not continuing during summer sessions, this may impact your continuous enrollment, financial aid (if applicable), and time to complete.

 The following Courses may not be offered in the summer II term:

-EDU 565 Student Teaching (Clinical Practice) I EDU 562 Directed Student Teaching Seminar I EDU 567 Student Teaching (Clinical Practice) II EDU 564 Directed Student Teaching Seminar II
+EDU 565 Student Teaching (Clinical Practice) I

+EDU 562 Directed Student Teaching Seminar I

+EDU 567 Student Teaching (Clinical Practice) II

+EDU 564 Directed Student Teaching Seminar II

 - Complete program with a Cumulative GPA of 3.00 or above

 - Passed edTPA Tasks

 - Passed the Reading Instruction Competence Assessment (RICA) (Multiple Subjects only)

 - Passed the CSET (all sections)

-- · Exit interview
+- Exit interview

 - Exit survey